ByteSpin/ConsoleCommandSchedulerBundle/README.md

 For now, the bundle still lacks a custom recipe to manage database schema upgrade when needed.

 **Do not forget to update the database schema when updating the bundle**

+The last version that includes schema modifications is : 1.0.3

 Manual bundle registration